andychangdev/andychangdev/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey there!</h1>

 <p>
-  I'm Andy from Australia, and i'm currently studying full-stack web development at <strong><a href="https://coderacademy.edu.au/">Coder Academy</a></strong>.
+  I'm Andy from Australia, and i'm a full-stack developer.
 I really enjoy creating delightful user experiences and i'm always seeking opportunities to enhance my skills.
 I also have a soft spot for design.
 The space between development and design is where I thrive.

-  - 🔭 I’m currently working on a typing test app.
+  - 🔭 I’m currently working on an emotion tracking app.
-  - 📚 I’m currently learning **Express** and **MongoDB**
+  - 📚 I’m currently learning **TypeScript** and **Neo4j**.
-  - 🌱 I enjoy brewing tea and cooking
+  - 🌱 I enjoy cooking and drinking bubble tea.
   - 👉 Check out my [portfolio](https://andychang.dev/)
 </p>